 Shadow Ranch was a story-based visual gamebook for iOS.
 Players could choose their paths, solve puzzles, and unveil the mystery of the Shadow Ranch.

-The young detective is investigating a legendary monster that terrorizes the residents of Castle Finster in Germany.
-She’s to discover the truth behind the story before the monster strikes again.
+The story presents a legendary monster terrorizing the residents of Castle Finster in Germany.

 The next entry debuted in 2008 for Mac OSX and Windows.
 The point-and-click adventure loosely follows two Nancy Drew books.